The name of the Society is The English Ceramic Circle (The Circle), registered with the England & Wales Charity Commission under reference 1097063.

 c) The Committee may, at its discretion, reject an application for membership.

 d) The Committee may elect any member as an honorary member at its discretion, on such terms as the Committee may decide.

-e) Members who, after two reminders, still neglect to pay their subscription shall be considered to have resigned from the Circle.
-Reminders may be issued by letter or by email.
+e) Members who, after a minimum of two reminders neglect to pay their subscription shall be considered to have resigned from The Circle.

 f) The Committee may for good reason and by unanimous vote terminate the membership of any individual or institution, provided that the member shall have the right, accompanied by a friend, to be heard by the Committee before a final decision is made.

 g) At meetings or social gatherings held under the aegis of The Circle, unless expressly organised by the Committee as an event bringing financial benefit to Circle funds, members may not buy, sell or barter ceramics or enamels.

 a) The Circle shall aim to meet regularly throughout the year, in person and/or online.
 This includes papers, study days, visits etc.